ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 consensus about the cluster map (e.g., 1; 2 out of 3; 3 out of 5; 4 out of 6;
 etc.).

-.. index:: monitor map; cluster map; consistency
+.. index:: Ceph Monitor; consistency

 Consistency
 -----------